kylerove/pediatricurologybook/_chapters/02-14_hydronephrosis-and-ureteropelvic-junction-obstruction.md

 The baby should be re-evaluated three to seven days after birth and not earlier to avoid false-negative results caused by transient oliguria of the newborn, especially in the first 48 hours of life.
 Nevertheless, RBUS is done immediately following labor in cases of bilateral high-grade hydronephrosis, solitary kidney, oligohydramnios, or when PUV is suspected.

 In North America, the SFU grading system is used for classifying hydronephrosis while the APRPD is used in Europe.
-The SFU classification of hydronephrosis is depicted in ([Table 3](#table-3){:.table-link}){% cite hodhod2016a --file 02-14 %}
+The SFU classification of hydronephrosis is depicted in [Table 3](#table-3){:.table-link}.{% cite hodhod2016a --file 02-14 %}

 **Table 3**{:#table-3}{:.table-number} SFU grading system.